 Our T-cells that typically fight infection, starts decreasing or stops working as cancer develops.
 With CAR T-cell therapy, we draw a sample of the patient’s blood to access their T-cells.
 We modify the T-cells with the chimeric antigen receptor (CAR), which binds to specific proteins on cancer cells.
 Then we infuse the patient’s T-cells back into their blood, where the enhanced cells begin to recognize and attack the cancer.

-I clearly remember our team’s excitement when we infused our first patient with potentially lifesaving CAR-T cell therapy.
+When we infused our first patient with potentially lifesaving CAR-T cell therapy, our team's was brimming with excitement.
 Now that anticipation has come full circle – and the next chapter of work is just beginning.

 Despite phenomenal advancements in adult and pediatric research, we still have not achieved a cure for all patients with multiple myeloma, an aggressive cancer that attacks plasma cells, which are essential to the body’s immune system.
 CAR-T cell therapy is not available or effective for every patient yet, and traditional treatments can weaken the immune system.

-My colleague, Alec Zhang, Ph.D., and I have received a grant through the Leukemia & Lymphoma Society to develop novel immunotherapy for patients with blood cancer, specifically multiple myeloma.
+The lab run by UTSW's Alec Zhang, Ph.D., has received funding through the Leukemia & Lymphoma Society to work with partner institutions to develop novel immunotherapy for patients with blood cancer, specifically multiple myeloma.

-Through our research, Dr. Zhang and I hope to identify treatments that are novel strategies at killing multiple myeloma cells and also augment the effectiveness of current therapies.
+Through that research, we hope to identify treatments that are novel strategies at killing multiple myeloma cells and also augment the effectiveness of current therapies.

 Bringing new treatments from the lab to patients